azizyahyaoui/docker-belk/README.md

 ### How can I add plugins?

-To add plugins to any ELK component you have to:
+To add plugins to any BRELK component you have to:

 1. Add a `RUN` statement to the corresponding `Dockerfile` (eg. `RUN logstash-plugin install logstash-filter-json`)
 2. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)